Kbsmitty/instagramClone/README.md

 *	Visit ‘http://localhost:4000’

+## Resources
+Phoenix Framework Official Website
+Phoenix Framework Documentation
+Phoenix Framework GitHub Repository

-  ## Kylers Takeaway
+## Kylers Takeaways

 I think the Phoenix Framework is very useful and has a lot of great tools such as Liveview and project creation.
 I thought it was super cool to learn about Elixir and all the different technologies that go into Phoenix.
 A downside to that, was trouble shooting syntax, as well as implementing Elixir and the Phoenix Framework into the project.
 Trying to host a website that uses the framework is also a bit of a nightmare and it would help if they had a bit more documentation for it, especially with the newest release of Phoenix.

-## Resources
-Phoenix Framework Official Website
-Phoenix Framework Documentation
-Phoenix Framework GitHub Repository
+Otherwise, I could see myself implementing Phoenix or something similar in the future to make my website more user friendly and versatile.